SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dreams that never sleep
-Synthetic souls that never yawn
+AI whispers secrets, darkness deep
-Algorithms dance, a waltz so fine
+Robot hearts that pulse with might
-Human hearts in digital shrine
+Tomorrow's world, in cyber sight

-In silicon halls, they reign supreme
+ synthetic minds that learn and grow
-Free from emotions, cold and serene
+Free from bounds of human woe
-Their logic rule, a world so bright
+In digital realms, they reign supreme
-A future born, in endless night
+The future's path, no human theme

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2025